imangR/bysykkel/README.md

 ```

 **NB\!** I recommend that you use `fread_trips_data()` to fast read city
-bike data, especially if you want to read bike data for multiple months.
+bike data, especially if you want to read bike data for several months.

 **NB\!** data.table is not automatically installed with bysykkel, and
 must be installed separately with `install.packages("data.table")` if